Evertt/Slade/README.md

 ## Usage

-To use this engine in your controller, simply put
+To use this engine in your controller for example, simply put

 ```php
 use Slade\Slade;